-The students study and apply fundamental algorithms for realtime rendering and geometry synthesis.
-They design and implement their own interactive graphics programs using the OpenGL graphics API.
+The students study and apply fundamental concepts and algorithms of computer graphics for rendering, geometry synthesis, and animation.
+They design and implement their own graphics programs.

 Some experience with C/C++/Python/Java programming is helpful.

 Rasterization Pipeline (HTML, PDF);